Confidence-Calibrated Face and Kinship Verification: Related Works

 \subsection{Uncertainty and Confidence Estimation in Face Analysis}

-In recent years, a variety of computer vision tasks, ranging from object detection\cite{uncertainty_detection_1,uncertainty_detection_2}, semantic segmentation\cite{uncertainty_segmentation_1,uncertainty_segmentation_2}, to image retrieval\cite{uncertainty_retrieval_1,uncertainty_retrieval_2}, have introduced uncertainty estimation into deep models to improve the robustness and interpretability of the system.
-Uncertainty can generally be classified into two types: aleatoric uncertainty and epistemic uncertainty\cite{uncertainty_1}.
-The former relates to the noise-related uncertainty in the data, whereas the latter relates to the parameter uncertainty in the prediction model.
-Gal and Ghahramani\cite{uncertainty_2} proposed to model predictive uncertainty by dropout training in deep neural networks as approximate Bayesian inference.
-Kendall and Gal\cite{uncertainty_1} designed a Bayesian deep learning framework that combines input-dependent aleatoric uncertainty with epistemic uncertainty.
-Guo et al.\cite{uncertainty_3} investigated various factors affecting the uncertainty of deep models, and evaluated the performance of multiple calibration methods for classification tasks.
+Uncertainty estimation has been integrated into numerous computer vision tasks in recent years to enhance system robustness and interpretability.
+These tasks range from object detection \cite{choi2019gaussian}, semantic segmentation \cite{kendall2015bayesian}, to image retrieval \cite{warburg2021bayesian,taha2019unsupervised}.
+Uncertainty is commonly classified into two types: aleatoric uncertainty and epistemic uncertainty \cite{kendall2017uncertainties}.
+Aleatoric uncertainty relates to the noise-related uncertainty in the data, whereas epistemic uncertainty refers to parameter uncertainty in the prediction model.
+Gal and Ghahramani \cite{gal2016dropout} suggested modeling predictive uncertainty by dropout training in deep neural networks as approximate Bayesian inference.
+Kendall and Gal \cite{kendall2017uncertainties} further developed a Bayesian deep learning framework that combines input-dependent aleatoric uncertainty with epistemic uncertainty.
+Additionally, Guo et al. \cite{guo2017calibration} conducted an investigation into various factors that influence the uncertainty of deep models and assessed the efficacy of several calibration methods for classification tasks.

-There are a few works on the uncertainty analysis in face and kinship verification.
-Xie et al.\cite{face_uncertainty_1} proposed to train an independent network to measure the quality of face images.
-Shi et al.\cite{probabilistic_face_embeddings} proposed to learn the variance of feature embedding, and measure the likelihood of face pair belonging to the same latent distribution.
-In \cite{relative_uncertainty}, the relative uncertainty of face pair is learned through an additional network branch, and the uncertainty is used as a weight to fuse the features with two different labels.
-In addition, various attempts have been made to incorporate uncertainty analysis into the process of face representation learning\cite{face_uncertainty_2,face_uncertainty_3,face_uncertainty_4}.
+PFE \cite{shi2019probabilistic} marked the initiation of integrating data uncertainty estimation into face recognition, achieving this by treating face embedding as a probabilistic embedding and determining the likelihood of a face pair belonging to the same identity.
+SER-FIQ \cite{terhorst2020ser} capitalized on the Bayesian approximation of model uncertainty using dropout as a mechanism to gauge image quality.
+Building on this, Xie et al. \cite{xie2020inducing} and Liu et al. \cite{liu2021eqface} put forth a method that involved training either an independent network or an auxiliary network branch to derive the quality scores of the images.
+The study represented in \cite{zhang2021relative} introduced a learning scheme for the relative uncertainty of a face pair via an extra network branch, with the obtained uncertainty acting as a weight to combine features from two distinct labels.
+Moreover, there have been concerted efforts to embed uncertainty analysis into face representation learning \cite{chang2020data,khan2019striking}.